Sailing superstitions

 A Jonah

-Jonah or Jonas is the main character in the Book of Jonah.
-You may recall the story about him being swallowed by a fish or whale… Before this, Jonah the prophet was on a mission from God to forewarn the citizens of Nineveh of the destruction of their city.
 However, Jonah gets distracted and boards a ship that finds itself soon after in terrible seas and atrocious storms.
-He is convinced that God is punishing him and to save the crew of the ship he demands to be thrown overboard after which the whale comes in, he is spat out after three days, he saves the citizens and so on…
+He is convinced that God is punishing him, and to save the crew of the ship, he demands to be thrown overboard, after which the whale comes in; he is spat out after three days; he saves the citizens of Nineveh and so on…

-If you have any other sailing superstitions you can think off then please leave them in the comments below…
+If you have any other sailing superstitions you can think of, then please leave them in the comments below…

 Days and dates

-Days of the week, special days or any other date related to maritime superstition is not uncommon.
+Days of the week, special days, or any other date related to maritime superstition are not uncommon.
 Here are a few…

 Do not depart on Friday